OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_Cheat_Sheet_in_Java.md

     /* Get a ref on EntityManager to access DB */ entityManager = Persistence.createEntityManagerFactory("testJPA").createEntityManager();

-    /* Define parametrized query prototype using named parameter to enhance readability */ String queryPrototype = "select c from Color c where c.friendlyName = :colorName";
+    /* Define parameterized query prototype using named parameter to enhance readability */ String queryPrototype = "select c from Color c where c.friendlyName = :colorName";

     /* Create the query, set the named parameter and execute the query */